 SV Tonas Mntn Cat - AQHA 2016 Bay Roan Mare

 Tona is out of Frank and Tatum, both Spear V horses.
 Jade halter broke her the fall of 2016 then did ground work the spring of 2017.
 After being turned out to be a horse, that fall Brian started her.
 She was easy to start (thanks to my awesome ground work, LOL!
 JK!!).
 She was coming along well.
 The summer of 2018 she got a *bad* case of strangles.
 It was AWFUL!
 We kept her alive for 6 months battling it.
 She was not a fan of being poked by Bri & still doesn't like the vet, ha!
 Brian went to riding her again the following winter in the arena.
 There were a bad habit or two to conquer, but it was worth his time, he liked her so much as a 2 yr old.
 He regained her trust and used her to calve in the spring of 19'.
 She came a long ways and progressed!
 We decided to put her in the brood mares.
-She will foal to the Rasmussen's QH stud, Dry Smart Crocker.
-We have other cowboy friends with his breeding and are excited for the future foal.
+2021 foal yr she ended up open, so she went back in the using string riding thru calving cows for the spring.